pjc0247/boo/README.md

 boo is
 ----
 * Pure Javascript workflow, you don't need to learn library-specific flows. (such as `dispatch` and `reducer`)
-* Everything works as you expect.
+* Everything works as expected.
 (No hidden layers, No middlewares)

 Installation
 ----